 A less precise, but still useful, way of estimating the publishing date of a webpage is to look at the comments.
 When was the first comment written?
 This will give you an idea of how dated an article is and therefore how relevant the information is that is contained therein.

 Finally, some blogs and sites automatically format the article date into the page URL, so sneak a peak at the address bar to see if you can find any clues.

 Via the Source Code

-1. Go to the website which carries the article you wish to cite, and open the webpage for the article.
+1. Go to the website of the article you wish to cite and open the webpage for the article.

-2. On this web page, right-click with your mouse.
-A list of options will appear in a pop-up menu.
+2. Right-click on this webpage and a list of options will appear in a pop-up menu.
 Scroll down this list until you see the “View page source” option and tap on it.

 4. After opening the page source, use the shortcut Ctrl + F to open the search bar.

 5. In the bar, type “Publish” to highlight every line in the source code where the word is used.